HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 The expected testing result would be satisfying all the requirements we mentioned.
 #### Testing Result
 During a long term testing, it does meet all the requirements we mentioned above regarding the UIs and the features.
-The good part is that all the functions are performed perfectly and they are connected to each other.
+The good part is that all the functions are performed perfectly and the onboarding process is smooth and clear.
+The software is generally stable.
+It does not crash even once during the testing process.

 However, there are several crucial drawbacks and I will list them from the most crucial one.